-These procedures apply when a parent, legal guardian, or eligible student challenges or the District initiates actions under Section 504 and Title II regarding the identification, evaluation, programming (provision of FAPE), or placement of a student with a disability.
-By invoking these procedures, a due process hearing will be convened to resolve the dispute.
+This procedure should be used if the parent(s), legal guardian or eligible student intends to challenge actions the District proposes or refuses under 504/Title II regarding the identification, evaluation, programming (provision of FAPE) or placement of a student with a disability.
+The District also has the right to initiate a 504/Title II due process hearing regarding these same matters.